 The Ultimate Parental Guide to Protecting Your Child on the Internet

-As parents, part of our job description is to worry about every little detail of our child’s life from the day they are born until we take our last dying breath.
+As parents, part of our job description is to worry about every little detail of our child’s life.
 We worry about the foods they eat, the germs they could pick up from the water fountain, and every little cut and scrape.
-In today’s society, we have one more worry.
-We must be concerned about the dangers that technology poses, even from a very early age.
+In today’s society, we have one more worry; We must be concerned about the dangers that technology poses, even from a very early age.
 There are many things to consider when it comes to keeping your child safe as they venture out into the virtual world that exists beyond the screen.
 Here are some of the things that you need to consider to keep both your own electronics safe, and most importantly, your children.

 Keeping Younger Children Safe